 How to disable the WAF rule engine for a particular URI location

-It may be necessary to bypass the WAF for a particular URI location; to prevent false positives; or to gain better performance by decreasing the WAF processing load.
-The latter may be warranted if there are many requests to a location which does not require the WAF protection.
+It may be necessary to bypass WAF for a particular URI location; to prevent false positives; or to gain better performance by decreasing WAF processing load.
+The latter may be warranted if there are many requests to a location which does not require WAF protection.
 This improves the performance of the service by eliminating unneeded processing.

 There are two ways to accomplish this:

 1. Use Sub-Vitual Services (SubVS) which handle both WAF and non-WAF requests.